 Referral agencies – referral agencies are companies that you can sign up for as a treatment provider and they will contact you when they have a referral in your area.
 The pros of this are that you don’t have to put any effort into finding the referrals and there is no cost for you.
 The cons are that rates of pay can be low and invoices can take a while to be paid, paperwork demands can be high and it can be generally more complex dealing with emails and other demands that insurers bring.
 If they go into administration you could also lose out or if another therapist in the local area is offering better rates you could see your referrals suddenly drop.
 They can be a good way to get started while you build on your online profile.

 Insurance companies – Similar pros and cons to referral agencies, the logos on your website can improve your authority and they can serve as another regular income stream.
 Having a few income streams can be helpful so you don’t have all your referral source eggs in one basket as the market is always changing.

-Local community – Getting to know your local community has been very valuable for referrals for myself and Heather, popping into shops and using the services of other therapists, health and wellbeing practitioners allows them to get to know you and when they do they are more likely to refer you to their clients.
+Local community – Getting to know your local community can be a very valuable way of getting yourself known and spreading the word of mouth which is often seen as the gold standard of marketing.
+Wherever your clinical base is try popping into shops and using the services of other therapists, health and wellbeing practitioners this allows them to get to know you and when they do they are more likely to refer you to their clients.
 There’s no harm in having lots of reflexology, acupuncture or massages either!

 Paid advertising – Google adverts or Facebook adverts can be a great way of generating traffic to your website to improve its SEO and to get yourself known.
 However people can spend a lot of money and if you don’t know what you may not get the returns you hope for, it’s often worth paying someone who knows their stuff to get the campaigns going for you.
 We’d advise tread with caution.